 Negative Reviews & Complaints

-SumUp and Square complaints have many similarities: a handful of complaints about customer service, a handful about account terminations, an occasional complaint about glitchy hardware.
+SumUp and Square complaints have many similarities: there are a handful of complaints about customer service, a handful about account terminations, an occasional complaint about glitchy hardware.
 Square’s biggest source of complaints is terminations, without question.
 People tend not to like their accounts being terminated, which is completely understandable.
 But I think part of the frustration comes from how the company handles terminations: a simple email, with no reason, no appeal, and no chance to reach anyone on the phone.

 Positive Reviews & Testimonials

-Again, how do you call a winner here?
 Square is a media darling, to be sure.
 And that’s not to mention its various partnerships or the implicit praise given by a merchant’s continuing use of the service.
 SumUp is smaller, but it’s established some partnerships across Europe already.
 It has a smaller customer base, but I see the same sort of positive reviews I see from Square users.

 With both Square and SumUp, customers like how easy it is to get signed up.
 They like the easy-to-use hardware and the intuitive app.
 That’s all it boils down to.

 I said it before, but it’s worth repeating: Square and SumUp are very similar at the heart of things.
 Essentially, whereas Square has a very American “let’s try a bit of everything!” mentality, SumUp is leaner and more selective.
 Nonetheless, in the end, the family resemblance is still strikingly clear.